BenLauwens/ThinkJulia.jl/docs/src/chap14.md

 hello
 ```

 The `hello` is the output of the echo command, sent to `STDOUT`.
-The `run` method itself returns nothing, and throws an `ErrorException` if the external command fails to run successfully.
+The `run` function itself returns nothing, and throws an `ErrorException` if the external command fails to run successfully.

 If you want to read the output of the external command, `readstring` can be used instead: